Deb2003-21/ELEVATE-LABS/README.md

 - Create a note with a title and content.
 - Save notes to a file (`notes.txt`).
 Each note is appended to the file.
 - Read and display all notes from the file.

+# Task 5: Bank Account Example in Java

+This project demonstrates a simple bank account implementation in Java using interfaces and classes.
+It provides basic operations such as depositing, withdrawing, checking the balance, and viewing transaction history.

+## Features

+- **Interface (`account`)**: Defines the basic operations for a bank account.
+  - `deposit(double amount)`: Deposit money into the account.
+  - `withdraw(double amount)`: Withdraw money from the account.
+  - `getBalance()`: Get the current balance of the account.

+- **Class (`bank`)**: Implements the `account` interface.
+  - Stores account number and balance.
+  - Maintains a transaction history.
+  - Provides methods to perform deposit, withdrawal, and retrieve transaction history.

+## Usage

+The main method demonstrates the following:

+1. Creating a new bank account with an initial balance.
+2. Performing deposit and withdrawal operations.
+3. Printing the transaction history.
+4. Displaying the current balance.